DFO-Service-Desk/Data-transfer/README.md

 Describe and track the data transfer from DFO Service Desk to clients.

-Account: sdfo000/sdf500 (~mirror)
+Account: sdfo000/sdf500 (~mirror).
 To synchronized the files between account use rsync linux command:

   rsync -az source/ login@serveur.org:/destination/